 * Mount Shasta, California, at the base of a 14,179-foot-high volcano just south of the Oregon border.
 Great people, great hiking, and the subject of one of my hiking guidebooks.

-* Ashland (my current home), a famous small town in southern Oregon, well-known for its beauty, its friendly people, and the Oregon Shakespeare Festival.
+* Ashland (my current home), a famous small town in southern Oregon, well-known for its beauty and friendly people.

 #2.
 I love the intellectual stimulation.